RESEARCH STARTER

 Disassembling the atom ultimately will reveal whether all laws of the physical universe are characterized in a single set of laws that have been called the unified field theory.
 Physicists have been working to discover a concise law that describes all matter, forces, and gravity.
 Such a law is impossible until the exact nature of all matter and the forces that bind that matter are understood completely.
 The structure of the atomic nucleus also has applications in cosmology.

-The big bang theory states that the universe came from a single, vast explosion 10 billion years ago from which matter condensed out of the energy of a primordial fireball.
+The Big Bang theory states that the universe expanded from an extremely hot, dense early state about 13.8 billion years ago from which matter condensed out of the energy of a primordial fireball.
 Investigation into the atomic interior relates to how that matter condensed and what universal constants fell out of such a condensation.

 Other questions relating to the atomic nucleus are of vital importance to theoretical physics.
 Many theories relating to the nature of matter state that matter itself is ultimately unstable, that atoms should eventually disintegrate into energy.
 According to one theory, the proton is unstable and eventually decays.
 When the proton decays, the atom spontaneously disintegrates.
-Such theories are being tested now, although they are still inconclusive.
+Though inconclusive, scientists continue to test these theories.
 Yet, even the radically new ideas such as those embodied in string theory also call for proton decay.

 A new mathematics is needed to incorporate some of the discoveries being made in theoretical and experimental physics.
-Sir Isaac Newton needed to invent calculus to describe his concept of gravity, and Albert Einstein transformed Reimann geometry and tensor calculus to describe relativity.
-The new mathematics that will ultimately describe the new physics will have a ripple-down effect on not only physics but other science and technology as well.
+Sir Isaac Newton needed to invent calculus to describe his concept of gravity, and Albert Einstein transformed Riemannian geometry and tensor calculus to describe relativity.
+The new mathematics that will ultimately describe the new physics will have a ripple-down effect on not only physics but also other sciences and technologies as well.

 Context